 Platform Wide-Strap Slap Sandals

 I won’t exhaust this roundup with Steve Madden, but these platforms—the ones that slapped your heel and were worn by moms and daughters alike—are an iconic '90s style that is certainly back.
 Balenciaga even came out with a pair that is the spitting image of Steve Madden’s original.
 You can now find shoes with that fun, easy, cool silhouette.
-I personally love this modern black and white pair from Sincerely Tommy and the Instagram-famous pair from Lisa Says Gah.
+I personally love the modern black and white pair from Sincerely Tommy and the Instagram-famous pair from Lisa Says Gah.
 But the original pair that makes that really satisfying slap sound when you walk, now available in a slew of other shades, still owns my heart.

 I’m focusing on two really iconic '90s thong sandals styles: the platform and the heel.
 The platform version—similar to the “slap” platform—is playful, fun and casual, sometimes even sporty.
 The heeled version is a cool shoe to dress up jeans or pair with a dress.
 They’re one of my favorite heeled sandals on the market right now.
 Maybe it’s my love of the '90s.

 We’ve been wearing these for years—designer brands such as Jil Sander, Proenza Schouler, Rick Owens, Valentino, and Too Good even saw the consumer love for the shoe and collaborated with the Birkenstock brand to make high-end styles.
-If you were a Gap kid, perhaps you remember this Gap commercial from the decade where everyone is in a black pair of Birkenstocks Boston clog style shoes.
+If you were a Gap kid, perhaps you remember this Gap commercial from the decade where everyone is in a black pair of Birkenstocks Boston clog-style shoes.
 The Birkenstock clog is a cool '90s style that, by the way, pairs really well with a tube top.

 One of my favorite shoe styles from the '90s is the heeled loafer.
 They are typically a bit chunky, and always have a distinct block heel.
 I wore a pair of these in a grey fabric by the brand Candies in 1st grade, and believe me when my six-year-old self tells you they make you feel very, very cool.
 To this day I wear a pair from Vagabond or another from Labucq regularly, and I have always very much loved the epic Gucci pair with the horsebit buckle.